 NOTE: As specified in [TS 24.229] and [ATIS-0700015], if required by operator policy, the P-CSCF may forward the emergency session establishment request to the E-CSCF via an S-CSCF in some implementations.

-Emergency Call Session Control Function (E-CSCF) – In the context of an originating IMS network the E-CSCF receives the emergency session establishment request from the P-CSCF, obtains location information, obtains routing information, and forwards the emergency session establishment request per the routing information.
+Emergency Call Session Control Function (E-CSCF) – In the context of an originating IMS network, the E-CSCF receives the emergency session establishment request from the P-CSCF, obtains location information, obtains routing information, and forwards the emergency session establishment request per the routing information.

 In the context of an NG9-1-1 Emergency Services Network, the E-CSCF receives the emergency session establishment request from the I-CSCF, queries the LRF for routing information, and forwards the call request toward the appropriate PSAP per the routing information.
 After initial call routing to the appropriate PSAP, the E-CSCF may or may not remain in the call path per implementation.